k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/README.md

 ## Version Compatibility

 Fabric Web Studio 2.1 packages are validated and certified against Fabric version `8.2.1_46`.
-Contact your K2view representative if you wish to employ a later version of Fabric and TDM.
+Please reach out to your K2view representative if you'd like to use a later version of Fabric and TDM.